-- Under Michigan law, the three nominees for director will be elected by a plurality of the votes cast. - The shareholder proposal requesting that the Board of Directors issue a sustainability report must be approved by a majority of the votes cast. - Ratification of the appointment of Ernst & Young LLP as the Company's auditors for the fiscal year ended December 31, 2010, is by a majority of the votes cast.
+- Under Michigan law, the three nominees for director will be elected by a plurality of the votes cast. - Approval of each of the shareholder proposals is by a majority of the votes cast, but implementation of those proposals will still require additional action as described in this Proxy Statement. - Ratification of the appointment of Ernst & Young LLP as the Company's auditors for the fiscal year ended December 31, 2010, is by a majority of the votes cast. - The proposals to approve the compensation of the Company's named executive officers and to determine whether the frequency of future shareholder advisory votes on named executive officer compensation should occur every one, two, or three years are advisory and the Board of Directors will take such votes into account when considering future actions.